gnuradio/gnuradio/gr-trellis/examples/grc/readme.txt

 -----------------------------------------
 An SCCC can be defined by an outer and an inner FSM together with an interleaver and a modulation type.
 You can change the SNR and observe the estimated BER.
-In sccc.grc the decoding and metric calculation are combined; in sccc1.grc they are separate.
+In sccc.grc the decoding and metric calculation are combined.

 Parallel Concatenated Convolutional Codes
 -----------------------------------------
 A PCCC can be defined by two FSMs together with an interleaver and a modulation type.
 You can change the SNR and observe the estimated BER.
-In pccc1.grc the decoding and metric calculation are separate.
+In pccc.grc the decoding and metric calculation are combined.

 Enjoy.